KyleThompson1/Tigers/README.md

 ### New Tables Added:
 - **users table**: Includes admin account upon the first run and stores all users for accessing the web app.
-- **roster_requests table**: Logs all team and yearID queries for generating team rosters.
+- **roster_requests table**: Logs all team and year queries for generating team rosters.
 Requests are accessible via the admin dashboard.

 ### Updated Data:
 - The Tigers Database has been updated with stats from the **2023 MLB season**.